spring/spring/game/AI/AAI/AAI ReadMe.txt

-AAI v0.50:	- Completly new ressource management system (will be further improved in the next versions)
+AAI v0.50:	- Completly new ressource management system (will be further improved in future versions)

 		- Buildtable will now be shared by all instances of AAI (this mainly reduces aai's memory usage as well as a slight increase in loading time when running more than one aai-player at the same time)